giulioleoni/Game_Jam_09_2024/README.md

 I chose to make extensive use of UI animations, in addition to the client's fade in.

-I used animations for widget movements, for exemple at the beginning there is an animation showing customers outside the window queuing up
+I used animations for widget movements and fade in/out effects, for exemple at the beginning there is an animation showing customers outside the window queuing up

 https://github.com/user-attachments/assets/f6405b67-4860-4b42-bf3e-501c8bcf4c86